jonnor/ESC-CNN-microcontroller/report/report.md

 and the 11 layer version (M11) got 69%.

 EnvNet2[@EnvNet2] (2018) is like EnvNet but with 13 layers total instead of 7,
-and using 44.1 kHz input samplerate instead of 16kHz.
+and using 44.1 kHz input sample-rate instead of 16 kHz.
 Without data augmentation it achieves 69.1% accuracy on Urbansound8k.
 When combining data augmentation with a technique similar to mixup called between-class examples, the model is able to reach 78.3% on Urbansound8k.